ludbek/powerform/readme.md

 `powerform` internally uses [`validatex`](https://github.com/ludbek/validatex) for validation.

 # Compatibility
-`mithril-componentx` works with all the modern browsers.
+`powerform` works with all the modern browsers.
 For old ones please use shim like [this](https://github.com/es-shims/es5-shim).

 # Quick walk-through
 ```javascript